iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/hello-htmx/index.md

 Finally, we need to program the behavior in our endpoint.
 We want the endpoint to respond with our "hello world" HTML snippet.
 We do this by using HTMX.NET to return a different response depending on an HTMX HTTP header.
 All HTMX requests set an `HX-Request` header, which we can use to determine the originator of an HTTP request.
 Within our Razor Page instance, we can change the `OnGet` method to return either a fully rendered page or an HTML fragment.

+We'll get more into [HTMX.NET](https://github.com/khalidabuhakmeh/htmx.net) later, but in the following example we can see one of the extension methods it provides.
+The `IsHtmx` call is a convenience method used to determine if an incoming occurred through the HTMX client-side library.

 ```c#
 public IActionResult OnGet()
 {